 Personnel Services (PS).
-Refer to an expenditure category/expense class for the payment of salaries, wages and other compensation (e.g., merit, salary increase, cost-of-living-allowances, honoraria and commutable allowances, etc.) of permanent, temporary, contractual, and casual employees of the government.
+Refer to an expenditure category/expense class for the payment of salaries, wages and other merit. salary compensation (e.g., cost-of-living-allowances, increase. honoraria and commutable allowances, permanent, temporary, etc.) of contractual, and casual employees of the government.